c-f-h/pyiga/README.rst

 Installation
 ------------

+``pyiga`` is compatible with Python 2.7 as well as Python 3.4 and higher.
+**NB:** Python 2 support is only provided for compatibility and is not well tested.
+Python 3 is recommended.

-``pyiga`` is currently only compatible with Python 3.
-Before installing, make sure you have recent versions of **Numpy**, **Scipy** and **Cython** installed and that your environment can compile Python extension modules.
+Before installing, make
+sure you have recent versions of **Numpy**, **Scipy** and **Cython** installed and that your environment can compile Python extension modules.